AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 But more importantly, this highlights how all the basic pieces you have already know in **Angular2** can be easily put together to build some powerful functionality.

-And not only that, but the architecture of **Angular2** gives us the freedom to find a lot more different solutions to the same problem.
+And not only that, but the architecture of **Angular2** gives us a lot of freedom in the options we have to solve problems.

-So go forth warrior of Angu-LAHR and find your own treasure!
+Now go forth warrior of Angu-LAHR and find your own treasure!